chenx820/chenx820.github.io/content/projects/002-verly-range-slider.md

 src: //github.com/chenx820/VerlyRangeSlider

 info:
-  idea: The main idea was to make some verlet simulated ropes and connect them to the rang slider's thumb and let them sway
+  abstract: The main abstract was to make some verlet simulated ropes and connect them to the rang slider's thumb and let them sway
-  tech: [Javascript, Canvas]
+  collaborators: [Javascript, Canvas]
   links:
     - [On Codepen, https://codepen.io/chenx820/pen/agKJEd]
     - [